Estimated reading time: 4 minutes

 Church boards need to have the right people represented who are committed to getting the job done.

-Too often boards are established by selecting people who have a passion for its mission and who might have relationships with other members.
+Too often, boards are established by selecting people who are passionate about the organization’s mission and who might have relationships with other members.

 While this is OK, it is important to determine the kinds of knowledge experts that can help challenge the board and think strategically.